 Landscape Design Sections

-Prepare construction documents: Once the CUP is approved the team will prepare construction documents and seek bids on the project in spring 2019.
+Prepare construction documents: The design team will prepare construction documents and seek bids on the project.

-Begin construction: After the project team selects a contractor to build the project, construction will begin in early 2020.
+Begin construction: After Lennar Homes selects a contractor to build the project, construction will begin in 2020.

 Open park: The park is anticipated to open to the public in early 2021